MelJan/PyDeep/docs/tutorials/RBM_MNIST_big.rst

 Big centered binary RBM on MNIST
 ==========================================================

-Example for training a centered binary restricted Boltzmann machine on the MNIST handwritten digit dataset.
+Example for training a centered and normal binary restricted Boltzmann machine on the MNIST handwritten digit dataset.
-The model has 500 hidden units, is trainer 200 epochs, and the Log-likelihood is evaluated using Annealed Importance Sampling. and allows to reproduce the the results from the publication `How to Center Deep Boltzmann Machines.
+The model has 500 hidden units, is trained for 200 epochs, and the log-likelihood is evaluated using annealed importance sampling.
+It allows to reproduce the results from the publication `How to Center Deep Boltzmann Machines.
 Melchior, J., Fischer, A., & Wiskott, L..
 (2016).
 Journal of Machine Learning Research, 17(99), 1–61. <http://jmlr.org/papers/v17/14-237.html>`_
 Running the code as it is reproduces a single trial of the plot in Figure 9.
 (PCD-1) for $dd^b_s$.

 See also `RBM_MNIST_small <RBM_MNIST_small.html#RBM_MNIST_small>`__.